 The Fuji Electric CO2 monitor's non-dispersive infrared technology has been renowned since the 1960s for its robustness and signal stability in the harshest weather conditions.

-The sensor works by an infrared (IR) lamp directing waves of light through a tube filled with a sample of air.
-This air moves toward an optical filter in front of an IR light detector.
+The sensor operates using an infrared (IR) source that directs light waves through a cell filled with a sample of air.
+This air moves towards an optical filter located in front of an IR light detector.

-The IR light detector measures the amount of IR light that passes through the optical filter.
+The IR light detector measures the amount of IR light passing through the optical filter.

-The band of IR radiation also produced by the lamp is very close to the 4.26-micron absorption band of CO2.
+The IR radiation band also produced by the IR source is very close to the 4.26 micron absorption band of CO2.

-Because the IR spectrum of CO2 is unique, matching the light source wavelength serves as a signature or "fingerprint" to identify the CO2 molecule.
+As the IR spectrum of CO2 is unique, the wavelength match of the light source serves as a signature or "fingerprint" to identify the CO2 molecule.

-The difference between the amount of light radiated by the IR lamp and the amount of IR light received by the detector is measured.
+The difference between the amount of light radiated by the IR source and the amount of IR light received by the detector is measured.

-Since the difference is the result of the light being absorbed by the CO2 molecules in the air inside the tube, it is directly proportional to the number of CO2 molecules in the air sample tube.
+As the difference is the result of light absorption by the CO2 molecules present in the air inside the cell, it is directly proportional to the number of CO2 molecules.
+This data is then processed by the internal electronic board and output as a 4-20 mA signal used by the CO2 enrichment system.

-Fuji Electric has decades of experience in the manufacturing of advanced gas analysis equipment, ensuring high-quality and reliable performance.
+Fuji Electric has decades of experience in the manufacture of advanced gas analysis equipment, guaranteeing high-quality performance and proven reliability.

-The ZFP Gas Analyzer is also suitable for use in a grow room environment, providing reliable CO2 monitoring and control for optimal plant growth.
+The ZFPanalyser is also suitable for use in the grow room, offering reliable CO₂ monitoring and control to ensure optimum plant growth.

 Download your application sheet and improve the productivity and quality of greenhouse production!

-Effective water and nutrient management is essential for supporting robust plant growth and maximizing plant yield in greenhouses.
-Each type of plant has unique requirements, but a balanced nutrient solution with a pH between 5.5 and 6.5 is generally ideal for most crops.
-Using a flow meter allows growers to monitor water usage precisely and adjust irrigation schedules to match the needs of their plants, preventing both under- and over-watering.
+Effective water and nutrient management is essential to support vigorous plant growth and maximize greenhouse yields.
+Each type of plant has specific needs, but a balanced nutrient solution with a pH between 5.5 and 6.5 is generally ideal for most crops.
+The use of a flow meter enables growers to accurately monitor water consumption and adjust irrigation schedules according to actual plant needs, thus avoiding under- or over-watering.

 Maintaining optimal environmental conditions - such as temperature and humidity - is equally important.
 High levels of carbon monoxide can be harmful to plant health, which is why it's important to ensure adequate ventilation and good air quality.
 By closely monitoring these parameters, growers can create an environment that promotes healthy growth, reduces the risk of nutrient deficiencies and helps prevent the appearance of pests and diseases.

-Consistent attention to water and nutrient management not only boosts yield but also supports the overall health and resilience of greenhouse crops.
+Constant attention to water and nutrient management not only increases yields, but also enhances the health and resilience of greenhouse crops.

 Protecting greenhouse crops against pests and diseases is essential to maintaining high yields and ensuring the long-term viability of your operation.
 Growers can combine biological, chemical and cultural control methods to limit threats.
 Regular monitoring of plants to detect the first signs of infestation or disease is essential, as swift action can prevent spread and major damage.